The way SNL mocked the liberal perception of Russiagate this week makes us wonder whether the writers have ever seen SNL

 Because audiences apparently lapped up the Trump/Russia sketches (SNL earned some stellar ratings in 2018), it stands to reason that a good portion of them were those true believers that this sketch is making fun of.
 Even if it is right and just for some show to make fun of those people’s Russian fervor, it shouldn’t be one of the shows that stoked and profited off that fervor.
 To borrow a metaphor from SNL history, it’s like William Shatner telling Star Trek nerds to get a life, but if he’d done so at the peak of Star Trek’s popularity, rather than after years of enduring its exhausting after-effects.

 SNL has a history of amnesia when it comes to its former actions.
-This whole time, Alec Baldwin has been portraying Trump in a (deservedly!) mocking light, the writers appear to have forgotten that SNL let Trump host in late 2015, after he already telegraphed in many ways what kind of president he would ultimately prove to be.
+This whole time Alec Baldwin has been portraying Trump in a (deservedly!) mocking light follows the moment SNL let Trump host the show in late 2015, after he’d already telegraphed in many ways what kind of president he would ultimately prove to be.
 It’s almost as if the show that offered Trump its platform crawled up to the surface world, switched places with its Tethered show, and then immediately forgot that it ever happened.